The Growth and Distortion Theorems for Slice Monogenic Functions: Preliminaries

 A domain in $\mathbb R^{n+1}$ is called a \textit{symmetric slice domain} if it is not only a slice domain, but also an axially symmetric domain.
-By the very definition, an open ball $B(0,R)=\big\{x \in \mathbb R^{n+1}:|x|<R\big\}$ is a typical symmetric slice domain.
+By the very definition, an open ball $B(0,R)$ is a typical symmetric slice domain.
 From now on, we will focus mainly on slice monogenic functions on $B(0,R)$.
-In most cases, the following results hold, with appropriate changes, for symmetric slice domains more general than open balls $B(0,R)$.
-For slice monogenic functions the natural definition of derivative is given by the following. \begin{definition} Let $f :B(0,R) \rightarrow \mathbb R_n$ be a slice monogenic function.
-The \emph{slice derivative} of $f$ at $x=u+vI$ is defined by
+In most cases, the following results hold, with appropriate changes, for symmetric slice domains more general than open balls of the type $B(0,R)$.
+For slice monogenic functions a natural definition of derivative is given by the following. \begin{definition} Let $f :B(0,R) \rightarrow \mathbb R_n$ be a slice monogenic function.
+The \emph{slice derivative} of $f$ is defined to be

-\end{definition} Notice that the operators $\partial_I$ and $\bar{\partial}_I $ commute, and $\partial_I f=\frac{\partial f}{\partial u}$ for slice monogenic functions.
+\end{definition} Notice that the operators $\partial_I$ and $\bar{\partial}_I $ commute, and holds for slice monogenic functions.
 Therefore, the slice derivative of a slice monogenic function is still slice monogenic so that we can iterate the differentiation to obtain the $k$-th slice derivative

 In what follows, for the sake of simplicity, we will direct denote the $k$-th slice derivative $\partial^{k}_I f$ by $f^{(k)}$ for every $k\in \mathbb N$.